 Let’s talk about potty training!
-It’s one of those monumental milestones we mamas walk through with our toddlers that make them suddenly seem like they went from babies to tiny little humans overnight.
+It’s one of those monumental milestones we mamas walk through with our toddlers that makes them suddenly seem like they went from babies to tiny little humans overnight.
 And while it can be an exciting time (and a time to save some serious cash by ditching diapers), it can also come with lots of stress.
-From cleaning up potty accidents for what may seem like days (or even weeks) to wondering if you’ll ever be able to drive further than down the block without having to stop for a potty break, potty training can be daunting.
+From cleaning up potty accidents for what may seem like days (or even weeks) to wondering if you’ll ever be able to drive further than down the block without stopping for a potty break, potty training can be daunting.

 But, what many moms agree on is that once it’s done, you kind of forget about all the stress that came along with it.
 Kind of like pregnancy and giving birth —you forget about it all until you do it all over again.

 So, read on as I share five things I wish I had known about potty training before I jumped into it with my then two-and-a-half-year-old daughter.
 Because if I had known these things, I think I would have been a bit more laid back about the whole thing!

 5 Things I Wish I Had Known About Potty Training

 1. You Don’t Need to Read a Dozen Books

 If you’re anything like me, you research before jumping into anything, especially parenting-related.
 I was one of those first-time mamas that read ALL the pregnancy and parenting books.
 But I walked away feeling overwhelmed and almost inundated with too much information.
 I definitely didn’t learn my lesson because I did the same with potty training books!
 By the time I finished each book, I was overwhelmed.

 Ultimately, what I found the most helpful was talking to other moms about their experiences—or reading helpful tips on mom blogs with real-life experiences.
 So learn from my mistakes!
 Don’t read all the books — get the cliff notes online and talk to real-life mamas!